JeffreySanford/forge-board/forgeboard-frontend/src/assets/documentation/CODING-STANDARDS-PHILOSOPHY.md

 ## Conclusion

 Our coding standards aren't rigid for rigidity's sake—they're precise because the mission demands precision.
-When federal systems, sensitive data, and user sovereignty are at stake, "good enough" simply isn't good enough.
+When federal systems, sensitive data, and data integrity are at stake, "good enough" simply isn't good enough.

-These standards are the foundation that allows ForgeBoard NX to deliver its revolutionary promise: a fully-compliant, truly Local-First, cryptographically secure platform that puts data back in the hands of its rightful owners.
+These standards are the foundation that allows ForgeBoard NX to deliver its revolutionary promise: a fully-compliant, server-authoritative, cryptographically secure platform that ensures data integrity and controlled access.

-*ForgeBoard NX — Own your data.
-Guard your freedom.
+*ForgeBoard NX — Secure Data, Server-Guarded.
 Build Legendary.* 🦅✨